 When photographing your project create as many images as you feel are necessary, keeping in mind that you will need to choose 12 to 20 to clearly tell your story, with more not necessarily being better.
 If you can tell your entire story in 12 photos, then don’t feel you need to pad it with 8 more.

 Try to get the viewer to feel what you feel, to see what you see.
 If you’re documenting the town you live in, try to give the viewer a feeling of what it’s like to be there.
-If you’re documenting a friends illness, try to help the viewer understand the how you feel when you visit them in the hospital, or even better, how your friend feesl.
+If you’re documenting a friends illness, try to help the viewer understand how you feel when you visit them in the hospital, or even better, how your friend feels.
 Get the viewer to want to donate money to cancer research!